Rocket Pro Assist: Automating Broker-Underwriter Workflows

 Research Execution: Cross-team Collaboration

-A major learning I took away from this project was the value of seeking out other team members to inform and progress the research.
 Keeping this work visible in meetings and bringing it up with team members allowed me to constantly find new ways to push the project forward, enhance my approach, and bring it to a larger audience.

 Research Results

-We collected insights from 130 underwriters and 6 brokers, pinpointing the most frequent and low-effort inquiries made via phone.
+We collected insights from 130 underwriters and 6 brokers, pinpointing the most frequent and low-effort questions made via phone.
 We found broker inquiries cluster around low-effort, high-frequency tasks, making them ideal candidates for automation.

 Document Uploads & Reviews

-Verifying file uploads
+• Verifying file uploads

-Clarification of loan conditions
+• Clarification of loan conditions

 Loan Status & Process Updates

-Checking on clear to close status (CTC)
+• Checking on clear to close status (CTC)

-Requests to send closing documents
+• Requests to send closing documents

-Questions about internal processes
+• Questions about internal processes

 Client Finances

-Cross-checking client income calculations
+• Cross-checking client income calculations

-Verifying client assets
+• Verifying client assets

-Establishing a client's credit score
+• Establishing a client's credit score

 These inquiries require minimal underwriting judgment but consume significant time, creating an ideal automation opportunity without compromising decision quality.